 No matter if you are bringing monthlies or dailies, bring some extra.
 I usually wear monthly contact lenses.
 Whenever I am traveling I am sure to bring an extra couple, just in case I lose one or I somehow damage it beyond repair.

 Bring sunglasses too

 When you are wearing your contact lenses during your travels you can easily wear sunglasses over them.
 I also urge you to bring some for safety reasons.
 While on the beach, even if it’s not sunny, they will protect your lenses against the wind blowing sand into your eyes.

 These are not the same as the normal contact lens solution.
 These will rehydrate your contact lenses a bit while you are still wearing them.
 A great idea to bring with you, especially on those trips to warmer places.

-Put it in a separate bag to avoid leaking
+Put everything in a separate bag to avoid leaking

 I usually pack my items in separate bags.
 While soaring through the sky, the air in your bottles can expand a bit.
 Causing leakages.
 It’s no fun at all to find your soap all over your toothbrush and contact-cases.
 Make sure to pack those things all separately according to the use.

 Flying with lenses is not really recommended, but who am I to tell you what to do?

 I am doing it each and every time.
 Which brings me to tell you, don’t do it.